How to search in PRIO

 A CAS Number (Chemical Abstracts Service Number) is a registration number for chemicals.
 It is an international identification number for chemical substances.

 An EC Number is used for chemical substances on the EU market.
 It is a number assigned to the substance in the Einecs, Elincs or the No-Longer Polymers List.
 Einecs is a European list of the substances considered to have been on the European market between 1 January 1971, and 18 September 1981.
 Elincs is a European list of notified, new substances.
 The No-longer Polymers List is a European list covering substances that were on the European market between 18 September 1981, and 31 October 1993, and that, at the time, were considered as polymers.
 An EC Number contains seven digits following the principle xxx-xxx-x and must start with the digit 2 or 3 (Einecs), 4 (Elincs) or 5 (No-Longer Polymers).

 In connection with the registration (including the pre-registration) of chemical substances within Reach, every substance that had no EC Number assigned to them was assigned a List number.
 The List Numbers always start with the digit 6, 7, 8 or 9.
 Contrary to EC Numbers, the List Numbers are not official identifications, but they are used in PRIO as a support to substance searches in the database.
 Read more about registered substances on Echas website.
 External link.

 Batch search – search on several chemical substances at the same time

-A batch search makes it possible to search on several chemical substances at the same time.
-You can, for instance, search for all substances that are included in a list of chemicals on the same search in PRIO.
-When performing a batch search, use the CAS Number or EC Number of the substances.
+A batch search allows you to search for multiple chemical substances at the same time.
+You can, for instance, search for all substances included in your list of chemicals in one search in PRIO.
+When performing a batch search, CAS Number or EC Number of the substances must be used.

 Advanced search – search on criteria, materials, substance groups etc.